akeneo/pim-api-docs/content/php-client/getting-started.md

 If you don't know which implementation to choose, we strongly recommend you to use Guzzle v6, as in the previous example.
 :::

-## Initialisation of the client
+## Initialization of the client

-You first need to initialise the client with your credentials client id/secret and with your user/password.
+You first need to initialize the client with your credentials (client id, secret, username and password).

-If you don't have any client id/secret, let's take a look at [this page](/documentation/security.html#authentication) to create it.
+If you don't have any client id/secret, let's take a look at [this page](/documentation/authentication.html#client-idsecret-generation) to create it.

 ### Community Edition